website watertownhistory.org

 to display their ability before the footlights.

-Send in your names and help boost the Empire and it progressiveness.
-Many names have already been received for the
+Send in your names and help boost the Empire and it

-first entertainment, which takes place this Friday night after the regular
+been received for the first entertainment, which takes place this Friday night

-show.
-Don't miss this opportunity of
+after the regular show.
+Don't miss this

-at no advance in the regular prices.
-If
+local talent and at no advance in the regular prices.
+If you want to spend a pleasant evening bear

-this Friday evening.
+the Empire in mind and especially this Friday evening.
 WG

 04 02 New Five Cent Theatre.
 The